Kobbie-Korsah/Kobbie-Korsah/README.md

 ---

 ## About Me
-- ?????
-Aspiring software developer on a mission to change the world of tech, one line at a time.
+- 🖥️ Aspiring software developer on a mission to change the world of tech, one line at a time.
-- ?????
-Studying Maths, Computer Science, and Economics (A-Level).
+- 📖 Studying Maths, Computer Science, and Economics (A-Level).
-- ??
-Building programs I want to use to make a real impact.
+- 🧰 Building programs I want to use to make a real impact.
-- ???
-Learning JavaScript while developing in Python and C#.
+- 🧠 Learning JavaScript and TypeScript while developing in Python and C#.

 ## Tech Stack
 ![C#](https://img.shields.io/badge/c%23-%23239120.svg?style=for-the-badge&logo=csharp&logoColor=white)